 Sec.
-114. NRS 239.330 is hereby amended to read as follows: 239.330
+114. NRS 239.330 is hereby amended to read as follows: 239.330 [A]

-- 1. Except as otherwise provided in subsection 2, a person who knowingly procures or offers any false or forged instrument to be filed, registered or recorded in any public office, which instrument, if genuine, might be filed, registered or recorded in a public office under any law of this State or of the United States, is guilty of a category C felony and shall be punished as provided in NRS 193.130. - 2.
-The provisions of subsection 1 do not apply to a person who is punishable pursuant to NRS 293.800.
+- 1. Except as otherwise provided in subsection 2, a person who knowingly procures or offers any false or forged instrument to be filed, registered or recorded in any public office, which instrument, if genuine, might be filed, registered or recorded in a public office under any law of this State or of the United States, is guilty of a category C felony and shall be punished as provided in NRS 193.130. - The provisions of subsection 1 do not apply to a person who is punishable pursuant to NRS 293.800.

-Sec.
-115. NRS 349.017 is hereby amended to read as follows: 349.017 1.
+349.017 1.
 If the bond question is submitted at a general election, no notice of registration of electors is required other than that required by the laws for a general election.